wikiti/gitbook-plugin-code-captions/README.md

 ![Sample](docs/sample.png)

-To override the CSS style, include this in your css files:
+To override the CSS style, include this in your CSS files:

 ```css
 div.code-caption > span.code-caption-text {